16 Trailblazing Female Wartime Heroes Who Belong in the History Books

 Mary Walker (1832 - 1919)

-The only woman ever to win the Congressional Medal of Honor was best known during her life as a feminist, abolitionist, surgeon... and the woman who insisted on wearing pants!
+The only woman to ever be awarded the Congressional Medal of Honor was best known during her life as a feminist, abolitionist, surgeon... and the woman who insisted on wearing pants!
 Mary Edwards Walker was one of America's first female doctors, and eschewed the heavy dresses expected of women, writing that "The greatest sorrows from which women suffer to-day are those physical, moral, and mental ones, that are caused by their unhygienic manner of dressing!"
 Instead, her preferred garb was trousers under a knee-length jacket or dress.
 When the Civil War broke out, she quickly volunteered to provide medical care for the Union army.
 At first, she was only permitted to work as a nurse, but by 1863 she was officially contracted as a civilian surgeon — one who frequently crossed battle lines to assist the wounded, and who regularly treated civilians.
 She was captured by Confederate forces in 1864 and accused of being a spy, but later was freed as part of a prisoner exchange.
 President Andrew Johnson awarded her with the Medal of Honor in 1865.
 In her later life, she went on to argue for women's suffrage -- and for a cause close to her heart, dress reform.

 Sarah Emma Edmonds (1841 - 1898)